-3.2.3 Lunar Communications Terminals on Non-Stationary Platforms - Operational and technical capabilities for communications between space stations on the Lunar Surface
+3.2.3 Lunar Communications Terminals on Non-Stationary Platforms - Operational and technical capabilities of communications stations on the Lunar Surface

 Examples of non-stationary platforms deployed on the lunar surface include the lunar terrain vehicle (LTV) and robotic rovers.
-The LTV (shown in ) provides transport for the crew members, while the robotic rovers carry instrument payloads for lunar exploration and scientific discovery.
+The LTV (shown in Figure 4) provides transport for the crew members, while the robotic rovers carry instrument payloads for lunar exploration and scientific discovery.

 Both the LTV and rovers will host lunar communication terminals.
 Under the envisioned con-ops, the LTV is assumed to support up to 2 crew members with full voice, data, and video capability.
 In addition, the LTV will host 2 high definition cameras and various scientific payloads.
 To support these functions, the LTV communications terminal is required to accommodate at least 16 Mbps data rate.
 Depending on the mission scenario, the LTV communicate with fixed surface assets (such as a lander or habitat module), EVA suits, and/or with other non-stationary platforms such as rovers.
 The LTV may also serve as a portable relay point between two lunar surface elements.

 The rover is assumed to host a camera as well as various scientific instruments.
 The rover communications terminal will transmit video and data, and receive commands for remote operations.
 Similar to the LTV, the rover may communicate with fixed/stationary surface assets, EVA suits, and/or other non-stationary platforms.
+Antennas on the non-stationary platforms such as LTVs or pressurized rovers will typically be pointed 20 degrees from the horizontal direction.

 Figure 4